True 3D LUT Calibration

 But, different displays do have different requirements for profiling, and one approach will not work across the board.
 For displays that have a linear response, with a good level of RGB Separation (RGB decoupling) and reasonable RGB Balance (white point) a Quick Profile approach will work, while for displays that are non-linear, with poor RGB Separation and poor RGB Balance full 3D cube profiling will be required.
 Additionally, the number of points used within the 3D cube profiling data set is key to getting a final accurate calibration.

 Alternative systems that use a guess-work approach to calibration will struggle to generate the necessary accuracy, as the number of points measured are too few, and too spaced apart, and combine profiling with calibration which is not an ideal approach as it locks the profiling to the expected end colour space (gamma and gamut).
 For further info on this see later.

-If the profile has the correct number of points for the display's needs, and that can mean using a minimum of a 17 point cube (17x17x17 cube), a 21 point cube (21x21x21) or a Hybrid 1D + 3D profile for a display with poor RGB Separation, RGB Balance and/or low gamut, a final calibration LUT can be generated that has a smaller number of points, but that retains the inherent accuracy of the higher resolution of the profile.
+If the profile has the correct number of points for the display's needs, and that can mean using a minimum of a 17 point cube (17x17x17 cube), a 21 point cube (21x21x21) for a display with poor RGB Separation, RGB Balance and/or low gamut, a final calibration LUT can be generated that has a smaller number of points, but that retains the inherent accuracy of the higher resolution of the profile.